codepr/tasq/README.md

 In [15] tq.put(fib, 5, name='8_seconds_interval_fib', eta='8s')

 In [16] tq.put(fib, 5, name='2_hours_interval_fib', eta='2h')
 ```

 Delayed and interval tasks are supported even in blocking scheduling manner.

-Tasq also supports an optional static configuration file, in the `tasq.settings.py` module is
+Tasq also supports an optional static configuration file, in the
-defined a configuration class with some default fields.
-By setting the environment variable
+`tasq.settings.py` module is defined a configuration class with some default
-`TASQ_CONF` it is possible to configure the location of the json configuration file on the
+fields.
+By setting the environment variable `TASQ_CONF` it is possible to
-filesystem.
+configure the location of the json configuration file on the filesystem.

-By setting the `-f` flag it is possible to also set a location of a configuration to follow on the
+By setting the `-c` flag it is possible to also set a location of a
-filesystem
+configuration to follow on the filesystem

 ```
 $ tq worker -c path/to/conf/conf.json